 Despite the desire to stay away longer, something unsettled me, perhaps the challenges of deviating from the conventional path.
 Upon our return, my girlfriend and I started from scratch, having given up everything - including home and jobs.
 Rebuilding meant a period of hustling.
 We purchased a new boat to live in and anchored in Schellingwoude, where we can maintain a connection to nature while enjoying the amenities and pleasures of Amsterdam.
 Living quarters were secured, however, my place of work was yet to be determined.
 After I discovered Sweav through a LinkedIn post, I met with Joeri and was quickly welcomed in the Sweav community.

-It was never part of my plan to become a freelancer, so I had to take some time to adjust, especially to working independently instead of being part of a team.
+It was never part of my plan to become a strategy freelancer, so I had to take some time to adjust, especially to working independently instead of being part of a team.
 However, the advantages began to show.
 It’s an extremely fulfilling feeling to bring in clients on your own, deliver quality work yourself - the sense of accomplishment.
-An additional benefit is the earning potential, relative to being on payroll.
+An additional benefit of frelancing is the earning potential, relative to being on payroll.
 And, finally, there is the diversity in environments and projects.

-Freelancing enables me to gather knowledge from various parties, comparing cultures, and different work approaches.
+Being a freelance consultant enables me to gather knowledge from various parties, comparing cultures, and different work approaches.
 This comes in very handy when browsing for further career opportunities.
 I came from an advisory firm, but through freelancing I was able to enter PE firms and discovered my interest in this sector.
 Because I realized I wanted to immerse myself in PE, I started working at Committed Capital.
 I take pride in coming in with an entrepreneurial spirit.

 A misconception is that people think you stop learning as a freelancer; that’s not true.
 I also received assignments that I had never done before, but if you approach them with an entrepreneurial mentality and teach yourself new things, you actually learn a lot.